ministryofjustice/slack-to-github-issues-workflow/README.md

 This workflow allows creating a GitHub Issue directly from slack, it uses the [Deno GitHub Sample app](https://github.com/slack-samples/deno-github-functions) which contains the steps needed to deploy app on a Slack workspace and locally.

+## Set up and how to run and publish workflow

+Follow the setup instructions and deployment options [here](https://github.com/slack-samples/deno-github-functions#setup)

 ## Viewing deployed app logs
 Once your app is deployed, all calls to `console.log` will be captured remotely, and will be emitted—along with the last seven days of your app's activity—only via the `slack activity` command.